 - Communicate directly with SIG members.

 Every SIG has its own listserv to which you are subscribed when you join a SIG.
 You can quickly communicate with SIG members using this listserv.
 Find out more about ALISE listservs here.
-Alternatively/additionally, the leadership team welcomes posts to the website’s blog; blog posts are also auto-published to the joint Twitter account.
+Alternatively/additionally, the leadership team welcomes posts to the blog; posts are also auto-published to the joint Twitter account.